Forests Commission Victoria: Changing relationships with the timber industry

-Department restructure - 1956
+Department restructure – 1956

 While there had been many administrative changes in the late 1800s, the structure of the Forests Commission had remained relatively stable since its formation in 1918.
 Until about 1926, there were no defined boundaries and management was based on how far foresters could travel by bike or horse from their offices in small country towns because there were very few motor vehicles or forest roads.

 Major reorganisation commenced in 1956 under the direction of Commissioner, Alfred Oscar Lawrence, and officially took effect from 1 July 1957, foreshadowing proclamation of the Forests Act 1958.
 The Plantations and Hardwood Forest groups were amalgamated and the State subdivided into 56 Forest Districts, to become the basic units of all field management which were led by District Foresters Officers (DFOs).
 Districts were grouped into seven territorial Divisions, each with a Divisional Forester replacing the previous Chief Inspector position.
 Head Office was arranged into six divisions; Forest Management, Operations, Protection, Economics and Marketing, Education and Research, and Administration.
 Most of the Commissions 1400 staff and crew were field-based with a small Head Office cohort of about 300 people.

 This configuration remained largely unchanged until the creation of Conservation Forests and Lands (CFL) in 1983.
 District boundaries still exist to this day and follow natural topography such as ridges and streams as well as the forest road network.

-Legislation change - 1958
+Legislation change – 1958

-1958 saw a major revision of three pieces of complementary legislation - the Forests Act, Country Fire Authority (CFA) Act and the Land Act.
+1958 saw a major revision of three pieces of complementary legislation – the Forests Act, Country Fire Authority (CFA) Act and the Land Act.
 The aim was to set a bold new framework for the future of Victoria's public land estate and provide a suite of supporting regulations.
 It also aimed to bring all the legislation into alignment, give clarity, avoid duplication and confusing overlaps.
 For example, many of the legal powers for Forests Commission staff relating to fire suppression are drawn from the CFA Act.
 The legislative package proved robust and remains largely intact today.
 The first National Parks Act was passed only two years earlier in 1956 but had a major revision in 1975.

 In 1959, building on a similar model to APM at Maryvale, a legislative agreement was reached to supply timber to Bacchus Marsh for the Masonite Corporation for the manufacture of hardboard products.

-1960s - Consolidation
+1960s – Consolidation

-The Forets Commission had dominated forest management during the 1950s post war housing boom and this proved to be the peak of its influence.
+The Forests Commission had dominated forest management during the 1950s post war housing boom and this proved to be the peak of its influence.
 It entered the 1960s increasingly confident, politically powerful and well-resourced with about 130 staff.